Graphic of chemical composition of a substance of the group Volatile organic compounds on beige background.

 How do VOCs get into the air?

-Even at low temperatures, volatile organic compounds turn into gas and are released into the ambient air.
-This happens when either solvents or liquid fuels evaporate or liquid or pasty products dry.
-If adhesives or varnishes have been used, the evaporation of VOCs is quickly noticed and the source is also quickly identified.
-More problematic are the more unobvious VOC escapes: such as material emissions that plastics constantly give off.
-Examples here are: Plasticizers, solubilizers, antioxidants or fragrances and flame retardants.
+Even at low temperatures, volatile organic compounds turn into gas and are released into the room air.
+This happens when either solvents or liquid fuels evaporate or liquid or paste-like products dry.
+If adhesives or paints have been used, the evaporation of VOCs is quickly noticed and the source quickly identified.
+More problematic are the less obvious VOC emissions, such as material emissions that are constantly released by plastics.
+Examples here are Plasticizers, solubilizers, antioxidants or fragrances and flame retardants.

 Health effects of VOCs

-Since we Central Europeans spend most of our time indoors, elevated VOC levels take on greater health significance.
-Especially since indoors the distance to VOC sources is usually smaller.
-Particularly high VOC exposure occurs immediately after construction or extensive renovation work.
+As we Central Europeans spend most of our time indoors, elevated VOC levels are of greater health significance.
+Especially as the distance to VOC sources is usually smaller indoors.
+A particularly high VOC load occurs immediately after construction or extensive renovation work.

 An increased VOC concentration is manifested not only by an odor nuisance but also by altered odor and taste perception and irritation of the eyes or mucous membranes.
 Other noticeable effects are: Exhaustion, lack of concentration, dry skin up to eczema or even headaches.